iterative/dvc.org/content/docs/studio/create-view.md

 ## Create a View

-You can create views from your Git repositories, just like the `Demo` view you saw in the last section.
+You can create views from your Git repositories.
+DVC Studio automatically detects metrics, plots, and hyperparameters files specified in the project's `dvc.yaml`.
+If you are working with a non-DVC repository, you will need to specify the custom files with your metrics and parameters.

 To create a new view, follow these steps.

 1. Sign in to your [DVC Studio](https://studio.iterative.ai/) dashboard using GitHub, GitLab or Bitbucket.